 Conclusion

-Use your half term wisely to progress toward becoming a confident driver and getting your full license!
+Use your holidays wisely to progress toward becoming a confident driver and getting your full license!
 Whether it’s learning your vehicle’s controls, practicing on quieter roads or running mock tests, this time off is a great opportunity to boost your driving confidence.
 Plus, private learning with your friends or family can help you stay consistent and motivated.

 For more hints and tips on the vital skills you need as you learn to drive, visit Ready to Pass?